waaalidou/waaalidou/README.md

 - 👋 Hi, I’m Walid
-- 👀 I’m interested in ML
+- 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Basics qlgorithms and Data structures from CS50
 - 💞️ I’m looking to collaborate on Learning these fundamentels